-Risk appetite Classification Averse Minimalist Cautious Open Hungry Avoidance of risk and uncertainty is a key organisational objective.
-Preference for ultra-safe business delivery options that have a low degree of inherent risk and only have a potential for limited reward.
-Preference for safe delivery options that have a medium degree of inherent risk and may have some potential for rewards.
-Willing to consider all delivery options and choose one that is most likely to result in successful delivery with an acceptable level of reward (and value for money).
-Eager to be innovative and to choose options offering potentially higher business rewards (despite greater inherent risk).
-Consequence of Risk Example beha aviors when takin g key decisions Financial/ Value for Money (VfM) Avoidance of financial loss is a key objective Only willing to accept the low cost/most secure option Resources withdrawn from nonessential activities Only prepared to accept the possibility of very limited financial loss, if absolutely unavoidable VfM is the primary concern Prepared to accept the possibility of some limited financial loss VfM still the primary concern but also willing to consider wider benefits Prepared to invest where there is high reward and risks of financial loss can be managed to a tolerable level Value and benefits considered (not just cheapest price) Resources allocated in order to capitalise on potential opportunities Prepared to invest for the best possible reward and accept the possibility of financial loss (although controls may be in place) Resources allocated without firm guarantee of return Compliance - legal / regulatory 'Play it safe' with no deviation from legal or regulatory requirements.
-Avoid anything which could be challenged Consider only activities that could deviate in a very minor way from compliance expectations Only willing to 'stick our neck out' when the risk of challenge is very low Some appetite to deviate where challenge is likely, but only if we are likely to win it and where the gain will outweigh the adverse consequences Chances of losing are high and consequences serious but a win could be seen as a great coup People (Workforce) No transformation al approaches are considered.
-Maintenance of status quo is considered the priority Preference for tight management controls and oversight Willing to consider tried and tested approaches that do not threaten staff morale or terms and conditions Will weigh up the potential rewards of new/untested approaches but only where the risk is low and can be managed Likely to choose an option that results in changes to staff morale or terms and conditions where that option results in value for money Innovative in taking risks in relation to our workforce that will offer benefits to staff and the organisation Expectation that staff are highly selfmotivated and self-supportive
+- Minimalist Consider only activities that could deviate in a very minor way from compliance expectations - Cautious Only willing to 'stick our neck out' when the risk of challenge is very low - Open Some appetite to deviate where challenge is likely, but only if we are likely to win it and where the gain will outweigh the adverse consequences - Hungry Chances of losing are high and consequences serious but a win could be seen as a great coup - People (workforce) - Averse No transformational approaches are considered.
+Maintenance of status quo is considered the priority.
+Preference for tight management controls and oversight - Minimalist Willing to consider tried and tested approaches that do not threaten staff morale or terms and conditions - Cautious Will weigh up the potential rewards of new / untested approaches but only where the risk is low and can be managed - Open Likely to choose an option that results in changes to staff morale or terms and conditions where that option results in value for money - Hungry Innovative in taking risks in relation to our workforce that will offer benefits to staff and the organisation.
+Expectation that staff are highly selfmotivated and self-supportive